 Check your AccessRIO Student Account Summery in your AccessRIO Portal.
 You should see the Promise Grant posted in this area.
 The Accounting Office will automatically issue a refund within 8-10 weeks.
 A check will be mailed to the address that was listed on your Admissions and Records application.
 Questions regarding the status of your Promise Grant refund can be directed to the Accounting Office room A122.

 Visit your AccessRIO Portal periodically to check on your award status.
 Once you have received your award notification email, you will be instructed to logon to your AccessRIO Portal to view your awards and the Terms and Conditions.
-The only awards that need to be accepted/declined are Federal Work Study (FWS) and Cal Grants.
-Then proceed to read the auto accepted Terms and Conditions of receiving financial aid.
-Be sure to contact the Office of Financial Aid if you have any questions.
+Not every award needs to be accepted.
+Please view our how to video here.

 All financial aid disbursements will be transmitted electronically through Bank Mobile, a financial services company.
 Once you we have your FAFSA and you have enrolled in classes, a Bank Mobile refund selection kit will automatically be mailed to you.
 The Bank Mobile refund selection kit is your key to choosing how you would like to receive your financial aid disbursement.
 It is critical that all students have a correct permanent address on file with Rio Hondo’s Admission and Records department.
 Your permanent address can be confirmed/updated your AccessRIO Portal.
 Be aware that just because you received your refund selection kit DOES NOT mean that you are eligible for financial aid.